Alaska Business Monthly

 About The Publication:

 “Alaska Business Monthly’s goal is to provide thorough and objective analysis of the issues and trends affecting Alaska’s businesses, and to feature stories on the individuals, organizations, and companies that shape the Alaska Economy.
 Alaska Business Monthly explores the Alaska economy with a statewide and regional approach to business coverage.”
 80% freelance.
 Welcomes published authors from Alaska.
 Circ.
 12-15K.
 Monthly.
 Pays month of publication.
 Buys all rights.
 Responds promptly to queries.
 Read archived issues and the “Current Issue” postings on website.
 Subscriptions $39.95.
-Pays $100-$500 for 500-2,500 words.
+Guidelines online at http://www.akbizmag.com/Editorial/Writers-Guidelines.

 Current Needs:

 “Alaska and Arctic business-related topics.
 Must have a focus on Alaska and/or the Arctic.
 Please pitch stories 4-8 months out based on editorial calendar.”
-Submit queries and three current print-published clips by email
+Pays $100-$500 for 500-2,500 words.
+Submit queries and three current print-published clips by email.

 Pays $100-$500 for 500-2,500 words.